AprilGar/play/README.md

 # play
-First time using the Play framework alongside scala code
+First project using the Play framework alongside scala code